Creator Taxes: Product Gifts, 1099s & International Deals

 What this means for your structure

 If you're a creator with income from multiple platforms, brand deals, or international sources — you're running a business with structural complexity that your content focus may have obscured.
+The contractor vs. employee classification maps how this income gets categorized — and why the classification is not always the creator's to determine.

 The creative work is what matters to you.
 But the structural reality exists whether you've mapped it or not.
 And the cost of not mapping it typically arrives as a surprise during tax season.